Reform measures

 What guidance is available to support tax practitioners comply with these new ethical obligations?

-We have issued the following suite of draft information sheets covering all the new obligations for public consultation:
+We have issued the following suite of information sheets covering all the new obligations, following public consultation and working closely with our stakeholders, including professional associations and the tax practitioner community:

-- Upholding and promoting the ethical standards of the tax profession (TPB(I) D56/2024).
+- Upholding and promoting the ethical standards of the tax profession (TPB(I) D44/2024)

-- Managing conflicts of interest when undertaking activities for government and maintaining confidentiality in dealings with government (TPB(I) D58/2024).
+- Managing conflicts of interest when undertaking activities for government and maintaining confidentiality in dealings with government (TPB(I) 46/2024)

-- Obligation to keep proper client records of tax agent services provided (TPB(I) D59/2024).
+- Obligation to keep proper client records of tax agent services provided (TPB(I) 47/2024)

-We will complement the draft information sheets (which includes practical case studies), with webinars and factsheet summaries, to ensure tax practitioners can review and update their systems and support for clients.
+We will complement the information sheets (which includes practical case studies), with webinars and factsheet summaries, to ensure tax practitioners can review and update their systems and process, as necessary.

 Will the TPB run webinars on the new Code obligations?